Creating A React App in 2026 is EASY with Vite

 Project Configuration

-So it’s asking us now to either select Javascript or Typescript.
-Honestly I prefer typescript because because its static typing improves IDE autocompletions and makes your DX or developer experience much smoother.
+Now it’s asking us to choose between JavaScript or TypeScript.
+Honestly, I prefer TypeScript because its static typing improves IDE autocompletions and makes the developer experience much smoother.

 Installing Dependencies